mrexodia/dumpulator/README.md

 ## Example

-The example below opens `test.dmp`, allocates some memory and calls the decryption function at `0x140001000` to decrypt the string at `0x140003000`:
+The example below opens `test.dmp` (download a copy [here](https://github.com/mrexodia/dumpulator/releases/download/v0.0.1/test.dmp)), allocates some memory and calls the decryption function at `0x140001000` to decrypt the string at `0x140003000`:

 ```python
 from dumpulator import Dumpulator